Borborites

-According to the Panarion of Epiphanius of Salamis (ch.
-26), and Theodoret's Haereticarum Fabularum Compendium, the Borborites or Borborians (Βορβοριανοί; in Egypt, Phibionites; in other countries, Koddians, Barbelites, Secundians, Socratites, Zacchaeans, Stratiotics) were a Christian Gnostic sect, said to be descended from the Nicolaitans.
-It is difficult to know for sure the practices of the group, as both Epiphanius and Theodoret were opponents of the group.
-According to Epiphanius, the sect were libertines who embraced the pleasures of the earthly world.
+The Borborites or Borborians (Βορβοριανοί; in Egypt, Phibionites; in other countries, Koddians, Barbelites, Secundians, Socratites, Zacchaeans, Stratiotics) were claimed to be a Christian Gnostic sect, said to be descended from the Nicolaitans.
+The group is described in the Panarion of Epiphanius of Salamis (ch.
+26), and Theodoret's Haereticarum Fabularum Compendium, the only extant sources on them from antiquity.

+It is difficult to definitively know the practices of the group, as both Epiphanius and Theodoret were opponents of the group.
+According to Epiphanius, the sect were libertines who embraced pleasures of the earthly world.

 Etymology

 The word Borborite comes from the Greek word βόρβορος, meaning "mud"; the name Borborites can therefore be translated as "filthy ones", and is unlikely to be the term the sect used for themselves.
 The name Koddian is claimed by Epiphanius to derive from an Aramaic term for a dish or bowl; J. J. Buckley writes that the likely root, kuda, refers in both Syriac Aramaic and Mandaic Aramaic to a hemorrhage after birth, or to the caul of a fetus, suggesting that the reference to a 'bowl' is euphemistic.